-Proposal 4 - Approval, on a Non-Binding, Advisory Basis, of the Frequency of Future Advisory Votes on the Compensation of our Named Executive Officers
+4 Proposal 4 - Approval, on a Non-Binding, Advisory Basis, of the Frequency of Future Advisory Votes on the Compensation of our Named Executive Officers

 In accordance with Section 14A of the Exchange Act and SEC rules, our stockholders may vote, on a non-binding advisory basis, on the frequency of future advisory votes on the compensation of our named executive officers should be held.
 Stockholders may choose to approve holding an advisory vote on the compensation of our named executive officers annually, every two years or every three years.
 We believe continuing to have an annual advisory vote on the compensation of our named executive officers allows us to obtain information on stockholders' views of the compensation of our named executive officers on a more consistent basis.
 Additionally, we believe that a one-year frequency period provides the highest level of accountability and constructive communication by enabling our stockholder vote to correspond to the majority of information presented in our annual proxy statement.
-Moreover, an annual advisory vote on the compensation of our named executive officers aligns more closely with our objective to engage in regular dialogue with our stockholders on corporate governance matters, including our executive compensation philosophy, policies and programs.
-Currently, the Company's stockholders may vote, on a non-binding, advisory basis, on the compensation of our named executive officers on an annual basis.
+Moreover, an annual advisory vote on the compensation of our named executive officers and programs.
+Currently, the Company's stockholders may vote, on a non-binding, advisory basis, on the compensation of our named executive officers and programs.
+Currently, the Company's stockholders may vote, on a non-binding, advisory basis, on the compensation of our named executive officers on annual basis.